Britannia: Renaissance and British Empire

 New Zealanders adopted a similar personification of their country in Zealandia, Britannia's daughter, who appeared on postage stamps at the turn of the 20th century and still features in the New Zealand Coat of Arms.

-Perhaps the best analogy is that Britannia is to the United Kingdom and the British Empire what Marianne is to France or perhaps what Columbia is to the United States.
-Britannia became a very potent and more common figure in times of war, and represented British liberties and democracy.
+Britannia is to Great Britain and the British Empire what Marianne is to France or what Columbia is to the United States.
+Britannia became a potent and common figure in times of war in Britain, and represents British liberties and democracy.

 Modern associations

-During the 1990s the term Cool Britannia (drawn from a humorous version by the Bonzo Dog Band of the song "Rule Britannia", with words by James Thomson [1700–1748], which is often used as an unofficial national anthem), was used to describe the contemporary United Kingdom.
+During the 1990s the term Cool Britannia (drawn from a humorous version by the Bonzo Dog Band of the song "Rule Britannia", with words by James Thomson [1700–1748], which is often used as an unofficial national anthem), was used to describe the contemporary Great Britain.
 The phrase referred to the fashionable scenes of the era, with a new generation of pop groups and style magazines, successful young fashion designers, and a surge of new restaurants and hotels.
 Cool Britannia represented late-1990s Britain as a fashionable place to be.

-Britannia is sometimes used in political cartoons to symbol the United Kingdom's relationship with other countries.
+Britannia is sometimes used in political cartoons to symbol Great Britain's relationship with other countries.